diodechain/diode_server/guides/running_your_miner.md

 This dataset contains the first 3 million validated blocks and will speed up your initial sync a lot:

-1. Download the pre-validate file `wget http://eu2.prenet.diode.io:8000/blockchain.sq3.xz`
+1. Download the pre-validated file `wget http://eu2.prenet.diode.io:8000/blockchain.sq3.xz`
 1. Check the md5-checksum to be `f5285a5827611e159073985ebefc47d2`
 1. Move the file to `data_prod/blockchain.sq3.xz`
 1. Extract the file using xz `xz -d blockchain.sq3.xz`